oreillymedia/designing_for_discovery/README.md

-designing_for_discovery
+Designing for Discovery
 =======================

-This is the example code repository for Designing for Discovery by James Kalbach (O'Reilly Media)
+This is the example code that accompanies Designing for Discovery by James Kalbach (9781491915370).

+Click the Download Zip button to the right to download example code.

+Visit the catalog page [here](http://shop.oreilly.com/product/0636920035633.do).

+See an error?
+Report it [here](http://oreilly.com/catalog/errata.csp?isbn=0636920035633), or simply fork and send us a pull request.